bitfwdcommunity/Blockathon/README.md

 ## Reason
 XXX

-## Team
+## Organising Team
-Your team is the most important foundation for running a successful blockathon.
+Your organising team is the most important foundation for running a successful blockathon.
 You will all be working together for XXX.
 There are several key roles that we have identified:

 * <strong>Logistics</strong> - This person will handle the venue organisation, catering for food/drinks and ensure the event runs smoothly
 * <strong>Finances</strong> - The person will liase with the respective stakeholders to finance the event.